-Copyright © 2011 by European Society for Pediatric Gastroenterology, Hepatology, and Nutrition and North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition DOI: 10.1097/MPG.0b013e31821988a3 remodeling.
-Bone modeling occurs almost exclusively in children and is fastest postnatally during the pubertal growth spurt.
-Consequently, chronic inflammatory diseases that affect children are likely to have unique consequences on bone metabolism, affecting bone remodeling, modeling, and linear growth.
-In adults, however, chronic inflammation will exclusively affect bone remodeling.
-These important physiological differences between children and adults need to be taken into account when interpreting clinical and research data on bone mass and considering therapeutic options to restore bone mass in young people.
+In growing children bones elongate and change shape.
+This occurs by the combination of bone modeling and the activity of the growth plate in long bones .
+Bone modeling and linear growth are fundamentally different than bone remodeling.
+While in bone remodeling there is sequential activation of osteoclasts and osteoblasts on the same bone surfaces, in bone modeling both osteoblasts and osteoclasts are active simultaneously on different parts of the bone.
+In modeling, osteoclasts expand the medullary cavity, osteoblasts lay periosteal bone, and osteoclasts and osteoblasts work together to sculpt the metaphyses of long bones.
+Bone modeling results in faster, larger changes in bone mass compared to bone remodeling.
+Bone modeling occurs almost exclusively in children, and is fastest post-natally and during the pubertal growth spurt.
+Consequently, chronic inflammatory diseases that affect children are likely to have unique consequences on bone metabolism, affecting bone remodeling, modeling and linear growth.
+In adults however, chronic inflammation will exclusively impact bone remodeling.
+These important physiological differences between children and adults need to be taken into account when interpreting clinical and research data on bone mass and considering therapeutic options to restore bone mass in the young.